 In many ways, the Breath of Fire series is the quintessential JRPG.
 When detractors of the genre complain of its adverseness to innovation, they would usually complain about cliches found in this series.
-Ironically, the detractors own complaints are usually just as cliche as what they complain about, with very few JRPGs actually following through with many of their complaints as much as the would like you to believe.
+Ironically, the detractor's own complaints are usually just as cliched as what they complain about, with very few JRPGs actually following through with many of their complaints as much as they would like you to believe.

-That is, with the exception of Breath of Fire, which embodies them in many ways.
+That is, with the exception of the Breath of Fire series, which embodies them in many ways.
 Silent Protagonist with a mysterious destiny, check.
 Saving the world from an ancient evil, check.
 Invoking the powers of friendship, check.
-Yet, the series also always managed to provide the comfortable experience in a solid package, and as such it became Capcom's main RPG franchise.
+Yet, the series also always managed to provide a comfortable experience in a solid package, and as such, it became Capcom's main RPG franchise.

-Generally, the series was well received both commercially and critically.
-However, with the release of the fifth game on the PS2, which was a huge departure for the series, Capcom simply stopped making anymore.
-That is until a rumor of a mobile only Breath of Fire 6, that seems to be as much of a departure for the series as the fifth game, but into much darker waters.
+Generally, the series was well-received both commercially and critically.
+However, with the release of the fifth game on the PS2, which was a huge departure for the series, Capcom simply stopped making them anymore.
+That is until a rumor of a mobile-only Breath of Fire 6, that seems to be as much of a departure for the series as the fifth game, but into much darker waters.

 Just what the hell happened here?

-The Breath of Fire series involves five main games, and many mobile mini-games.
-It was created by Tukuro Fujiwara and Makoto Ikehara to add to Capcom's genre selection, and was made from the onset to be a typical RPG.
-At first, it was unique among RPG games by emphasizing on the Anime style, more so than other series such as Fina Fantasy.
+The series consists of five main games and many mobile mini-games.
+It was created by Tukuro Fujiwara and Makoto Ikehara to add to Capcom's genre selection and was made from the onset to be a typical RPG.
+At first, it was unique among RPG games by emphasizing its Anime style, more so than other series such as Final Fantasy.

-Note that all critical ratings are from Gameranking.com, and that commercial performance is after some research from yours truly.
+Note that all critical ratings are from the now-defunct Gameranking.com and that commercial performance is based on some research from yours truly.